BRUGcz/brugcz.github.io/README.md

-# BrugCZ - Brno Ruby User Group
+# BRUG.cz - Brno Ruby User Group

-Official website of the Brno Ruby User Group (BrugCZ).
+Official website of the Brno Ruby User Group.

 ## About

-BrugCZ is a friendly community of Ruby and Ruby on Rails enthusiasts based in Brno, Czech Republic.
+We are a friendly community of Ruby and Ruby on Rails enthusiasts based in Brno, Czech Republic.
 We host regular meetups with talks, workshops, and networking events.

 ## Website